The problem developers face

 Every useful session is a documentation opportunity.
 One click to Markdown - fenced code blocks ready for GitHub.

-ChatCache exports code using standard fenced block syntax with the language identifier:
+ChatCache exports code blocks using standard fenced block syntax with the language identifier:

 GitHub, GitLab, VS Code, Obsidian, Typora, and most documentation platforms render these with syntax highlighting automatically.